 George Smiley continues his his investigation into the death of General Vladimir but discovers a number of anomalies related to his death.
 His former employers in the Secret Service simply wanted him to ensure that the General's death doesn't dredge up any old history.
 George is convinced however that the General was assassinated by the KGB and is puzzled by the possessions the police found - or didn't find - in his coat pocket.
 He retraces the General's recent movements and learns that a friend of his had brought him something important from Germany.
 A walk through Hampstead Heath turns up the information he had obtained.
 In Paris meanwhile, Madame Ostrakova is attacked by thugs who try to throw her in front of a car.
 Now in fear for her life, she again writes her friend the General in London.
-Written by

 Did You Know?

 In his darkroom, Smiley makes two mistakes with the 35mm film frame he has found. first, he makes a contact print of it, yet he doesn't bother to cut a piece of from a sheet of photographic paper but wastes an entire sheet.
 He then examines the print under a magnifying glass, as the image is only 36x24mm.
 But he must have an enlarger in the darkroom, so why didn't he make a full-size print instead?
 See more

 You haven't been talking to anyone on the other side of the business, have you?
 Anybody who might help get rid of a tiresome old man who's making a bore of himself?
 No?
 Well, well.
 I've reached an age where I'm allowed to ask, you know.